Graph-based Neural Space Weather Forecasting: Experiments

 \section{Experiments}

 To evaluate our models, the Vlasiator simulation is causally split into training, validation, and test sets with durations of 10 minutes, 1 minute, and 1 minute, respectively.
 This ensures that the evaluation tests for meaningful generalization into the future.
+Because Vlasiator produces such highly resolved simulations of global near-Earth space, we use a dataset with only a short temporal extent for this proof-of-concept.
 We train both the deterministic Graph-FM and the probabilistic Graph-EFM using the simple, multiscale, and hierarchical mesh architectures.
 All models are configured with a latent dimension of $d_z = 64$.
 For the simple and multiscale graphs, the processor consists of 4 processing layers.
 To ensure a fair comparison, the hierarchical Graph-FM model uses 2 processing layers, as its sweep mechanism effectively doubles the number of updates per layer.
 Graph-EFM is set to generate an ensemble size of 5.
 On a single GPU, the deterministic models predict the next step approximately 500 times faster than the original simulation running on 50 CPUs, while our probabilistic models are roughly 80 times faster.
+For this speed comparison one should note that the ML models are trained on ion velocity distribution function (VDF) moments, whereas Vlasiator provides the full VDFs.
 Appendix~\ref{app:training} contains more details on the training setup and computational complexity.

 \paragraph{Results} Figure~\ref{fig:example_forecast} displays a sample forecast from the hierarchical Graph-EFM, showing the ensemble mean and the ensemble standard deviation as a measure of forecast uncertainty.
 The performance of all models is summarized in Figure~\ref{fig:mean_metrics}, which plots the normalized RMSE, CRPS, and Spread averaged over all variables.
 To normalize the metrics as unitless scores, we divide each by the standard deviation of its corresponding variable.
 The RMSE measures the accuracy of the deterministic forecast (or the ensemble mean), while the CRPS provides a comprehensive assessment of the probabilistic forecast's accuracy and calibration.
 In the deterministic setting the hierarchical graph architecture accumulates less error than the simple and multiscale variations.
 We further find that probabilistic models achieve lower RMSE than their deterministic counterparts, particularly at longer lead times.
 We attribute this to the averaging over multiple ensemble members mitigating the impact of trajectory drift, resulting in a more stable estimate and less pronounced errors.
 The probabilistic models are overall quite comparable in performance.
 However, they tend to be underdispersed.
 In a well-calibrated forecasting system the ensemble spread should match the error~\cite{fortin2014should}, here the spread is smaller than the error.
 The limited sample size in our training data is most likely the main culprit here, but this is also a known characteristic of models trained primarily with a variational objective and in limited-area weather modeling~\cite{oskarsson2024probabilistic}, analogous to our magnetospheric setup in space.
 We also performed fairly conservative CRPS fine-tuning here, which is designed to alleviate underdispersion.
 Additional details on the metrics and per-variable results can be found in Appendices~\ref{app:metrics} and~\ref{app:results}.